Taxonomy

 NOTES AND CAVEATS:

-• All taxonomies are compromises between the one category that includes all, and the many categories in which there is one for every unique object.
+• All taxonomies are compromises between the single category that includes all, and the maximum number of categories in which there is only one unique object.

-• Taxonomies are cumbersome, because they require decision-trees based on salient observations.
+• Taxonomies are cumbersome, because they require decision-trees based on explicit observations.

 • If you have suggestions for how to improve this in future editions, please contact us.